 Tafika Camp, South Luangwa National Park

-Note that Chikoko Trails comprises the two bush camps: Chikoko Tree Camp AND Big Lagoon Camp.
+Chikoko Trails comprises the two bush camps: Chikoko Tree Camp and Big Lagoon Camp.
 Guests will get to experience both, but the order and duration of your stay at the camps is dependent on availability.

 Chikoko Tree Camp, South Luangwa National Park